S.G.V., 1911, Model B Runabout

 NOTE: the manual reads: “Before starting the engine, put some oil in the specific oiler with faucet between flywheel and engine.
 In this way the oil pump starts to run and the oil pressure gauge works”.
 “The engine starts after half a crank turn” - “The gearbox has four speeds plus reverse gear”

-Number plates - at the beginning of the 20th century even the vehicle number plates were fine craftsmanship, entirely enamelled, they had a white background with two numbers in red representing the province and in black the number of the licence attributed to the car (there were 69 provinces).
+Number plates - at the beginning of the 20th century even the vehicle number plates were fine craftsmanship, entirely enameled, they had a white background with two numbers in red representing the province and in black the number of the license attributed to the car (there were 69 provinces).
 The number ‘12’ on this car then corresponded to Brescia.
 From the second half of the 1920s, the initials of the province were adopted in Italy instead of the two red numbers, the background was black and the numbers white.

 Shooting, L'Uomo VOGUE with Luciano Nicolis